wilbur20074925d/robo-adviser/ReadME.md

 ## Sample Data

-You can use any historical bond ETF dataset or download from Yahoo Finance.
+You can use any historical ETF dataset or download from Yahoo Finance.
 Example tickers:

 - AGG, BND, TLT, IEF, SHY, LQD, HYG, TIP, MUB, EMB